Bringing Grace to the Issue of Race: Books for Christians who Want to Engage the Issue

 Another book I’ve heard recommended in various places for a better understanding about current race relations in the US.
 Mass incarceration and police brutality are significant touchpoint issues for recent anti-racism movements (such as Black Lives Matter) and I’m hoping this book will give me a deeper understanding of their perspectives.

-A caveat: Many of these books are by white people, and the irony is not lost on me.
+Many of these books are by white people, and the irony is not lost on me.
 I’m looking forward to continuing this journey and reading more books by authors of color.
 Yet there’s something inspiring about this reality too: The white writers above provide living examples that we can actively resist racism while living in white skin.

 If you’ve read other helpful books on the issue of race, I’d love to hear about them.
 Drop a comment below and share your suggestions with me!